epn-vespa/tutorials/misc/setting_up_tools/setting_up_tools.md

 #### Standard settings for planetary maps in  TOPCAT SkyPlot

 The SkyPlot window is adapted to planetary mapping in 3D (on a rotating sphere, similar to Aladin) but also to 2D mapping.
-This is the defaut mode to map EPNCore tables, as the coordinates predefined as the average (min,max) values.
+This is the defaut mode to map EPNCore tables, since coordinates are predefined as average (min,max) values.

 In 3D the difference with the celestial sphere is that the planet is observed from outside, and several conventions are different.
 3D mapping may be adapted to ellipsoids, as long as the body shape is reasonably regular.